AwafiaJennifer/SUBSCRIPTION_SERVICE_CUSTOMER_DATA/README.md

-# About Dataset
+#LITA_CAPSTONE_CUSTOMER_DATA

 ## Subscription Service Company’s Customer Data Analysis

-This is my second project, given to me by **The Incubator Hub**.

 # Introduction

 This section provides an analysis of customer data from a subscription service, aimed at understanding customer behavior, demographics, and purchasing patterns.
+Using SQL, Excel, and Power BI.

+## Data Sources
-Using SQL, Excel, and Power BI, the project segments customers based on key metrics and identifies high-value subscribers.
+It segments customers based on key metrics and identifies high-value subscribers.

 ## Objectives

 - Understand subscriber demographics and purchasing behavior.
 - Identify high-value subscribers and frequent purchasers.
 - Segment subscribers based on buying patterns and preferences.

-## Data Sources

 - **Subscriber Profiles**: Contains data on subscriber demographics such as location and subscription amount.
 - **Subscription Transaction History**: A record of each subscriber’s purchases, including product details, transaction dates, and purchase amounts.